General Smith, for the first time in Jones' experience, looked tired. He said,

 "I'm afraid, maam, that the engines and gas tanks are just as vulnerable as on any other plane."

 That, of course, was the problem.
 Bullets and shells bounced off the battleships of the sea, but the ones of the air had been stripped of armor to make them lighter.
 The B-36 was now disappearing into the distance in its long landing run, and they headed for the converted factory building that served as SAC headquarters.

 There was no nonsense about a tour of the base.
 They were taken straight to General LeMay's office.
-After a much shorter wait than Heike had expected they were led in to the man with the much photographed face.
+There was a much shorter wait than Heike had expected, and they were presently led in to the man with the much photographed face.
 He did have the cigar in his mouth, and it was almost a surprise when he stood and greeted them pleasantly.
 He then sat down and said nothing.
 Jones, ready for silence, led off,

 "We're just beginning a large-scale computer simulation of air war, sir.
 The initial results aren't going to be very significant, but we need to get started.
 We'd very much appreciate your help."

-General LeMay looked at Jones quizzically.
-With an element of dour amusement, he replied,
+General LeMay looked at Jones quizzically, and with an element of dour amusement, as he replied,

 "The first operation of any military force is always a total foul-up.
 I imagine it'll be the same with computers."